Mary Miller (politician): Immigration

 Miller sponsored Representative Brian Babin's bill, H.R.140 - Birthright Citizenship Act of 2021, which would eliminate birthright citizenship.

 Miller sponsored H.R.
-6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks (R-Indiana).
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

+In 2023, Miller voted for an amendment that would eliminate funding for immigration and refugee assistance.

 Religious freedom

 Miller has called for the return of the role of God in public schools.
-She has also expressed support for Christian nationalism.

 Family leave

 Miller introduced and sponsored H.R.1980 - Working Families Flexibility Act of 2021.
-This bill would cap the accrual of any non-union employee, per year, to 160 hours of compensated time off in lieu of overtime pay (the equivalent of 20 days if working 8 hours a day, or 4 weeks if calculated by a 40-hour work week) and prohibits the interference of employers with regard to forcing an employee to take the compensated time off.
+This bill would cap the accrual of any non-union employee, per year, to 160 hours of compensated time off in lieu of overtime pay (the equivalent of 20 days of working 8 hours a day, or 4 weeks if calculated by a 40-hour work week) and prohibits the interference of employers with regard to forcing an employee to take the compensated time off.